cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Number of historical versions (snapshots) for `abci.Query` and fast sync is part of a node configuration, not a chain configuration.
 A configuration should allow to specify number of past blocks and number of past blocks modulo some number (eg: 100 past blocks and one snapshot every 100 blocks for past 2000 blocks).
 Archival nodes can keep all snapshots.

 Pruning old snapshots is effectively done by DB.
-Whenever we update a record in SC, SMT will create a new one without removing the old one.
+Whenever we update a record in `SC`, SMT will create a new one without removing the old one.
 Since we are using a snapshot for each block, we must update the mechanism and immediately remove an orphaned from the storage.
 This is a safe operation - snapshots will keep track of the records which should be available for past versions.

 To manage the active snapshots we will either us a DB _max number of snapshots_ option (if available), or will remove snapshots in the `EndBlocker`.
 The latter option can be done efficiently by identifying snapshots with block height.

 #### Accessing old state versions

 One of the functional requirements is to access old state.
 This is done through `abci.Query` structure.
 The version is specified by a block height (so we query for an object by a key `K` at block height `H`).
 The number of old versions supported for `abci.Query` is configurable.
 Accessing an old state is done by using available snapshots.
-`abci.Query` doesn't need old state of SC.
-So, for efficiency, we should keep SC and SM Storage in different databases (however using the same DB engine).
+`abci.Query` doesn't need old state of `SC`.
+So, for efficiency, we should keep `SC` and `SS` in different databases (however using the same DB engine).
 We will only create snapshots for

 Moreover, SDK could provide a way to directly access the state.
 However, a state machines shouldn't do that - since the number of snapshots is configurable, it would lead to a not deterministic execution.